YourRoots Logo

 Children(s): Henry Fletcher, Lancelot Fletcher, Anne Fletcher

-It was in 1502 that William Fletcher was born in Cocker, Cumberland, Cumbria, England, United Kingdom, a child of Sir John III Norton and Lady Ann Ratcliffe.
-William Fletcher went on to marry Anne Francis Swinbarr and had children such as Henry Fletcher, Lancelot Fletcher and Anne Alice Fletcher.
-William Fletcher was deceased by 1540 in Cockermouth Hall, Cockermouth, Cumberland, Cumbria, England, United Kingdom.
+In 1502, William Fletcher entered the world in Cocker, Cumberland, Cumbria, England, United Kingdom, born to Sir John III Norton and Lady Ann Ratcliffe.
+William Fletcher married Anne Francis Swinbarr, and had children including Henry Fletcher, Lancelot Fletcher, Anne Alice Fletcher.
+William Fletcher passed away in 1540 in Cockermouth Hall, Cockermouth, Cumberland, Cumbria, England, United Kingdom.

 Find more search results for William Fletcher